-The results of the MURANO trial reported at a median follow-up time of nearly 36 months after the initiation of treatment demonstrated that the combination of Venclexta+Rituxan represented a “profound improvement” compared to the standard Treanda+Rituxan treatment.
+The results of the MURANO trial were updated at the 2019 ASH Annual Meeting and researchers reported that at a median follow-up time of nearly 48 months after the initiation of treatment demonstrated that the combination of Venclexta+Rituxan represented a “profound improvement” compared to the standard Treanda+Rituxan treatment.

 - The Venclexta + Rituxan combination was generally well tolerated.a + Rituxan compared to Treanda+Rituxan.